Skip to main content Skip to navigation

 Who Is Invited to SURCA?

-Besides our student presenters, faculty, staff, post docs, and experts from the community are invited to be SURCA judges.
-Everyone is invited to attend the event and learn about the work of the next generation of experts.
-Faculty are invited to include SURCA as part of the learning requirements for their individual courses.
+Our student presenters, of course.
+Faculty, staff, post docs, post-candidacy doctoral students, and experts from the community are invited to be SURCA judges.
+Everyone on and off campus is invited to attend the event and learn about the work of the next generation of experts.
+Students in courses attend the event; their faculty often include SURCA as part of the class learning requirements.

 Who Organizes SURCA?